 you end up with a big, painful knot on your lip.
 Then, the body fights it off, and the virus goes latent, waiting for another stressful opportunity.

 In horses, depending on the study you read, it’s estimated that as many as 50% (or more) carry the latent EHV-1 virus in some form.
 And, stress can help activate a latent virus.
 So, in some sense, sending 700-some horses to Ogden, Utah to compete in a horse show – or to any horse show – is the equine equivalent of sending the kids to school.
-(So was sending horses to the veterinary hospital at Cornell University earlier this year, but that’s another story.)
-Panicked, excited, stressed, and packed together, it was an absolutely perfect scenario for the herpes viruses to come out and play.
+(So was sending horses to the veterinary hospital at Cornell University earlier that year, but that’s another story.)
+Panicked, excited, stressed, and packed together, is an absolutely perfect scenario for the herpes viruses to come out and play.
 So, some poor horse – one of hundreds that were probably carrying the virus – stressed, and far away from home, broke with the virus, which reproduced, and then spread to other horses.
 Think kids in school with a cold: one of them gets sick, and before you know it, everyone gets sick.
 It’s a scenario that gets repeated several times a year, across the United States.

 Remember when I said that herpes viruses usually don’t hurt the host very much?
 Well, that’s usually true.
-Unfortunately, in some cases, the EHV-1 virus (and not necessarily just one) gets into the horse’s nervous system and causes a great deal of mischief.
-It can even cause horses to die.
+Unfortunately, in some horses, some strain of the EHV-1 virus (and not necessarily just one) gets into the horse’s nervous system and causes a great deal of mischief.
+It can even cause a horse to die.
 This is unfortunate, but it’s also not something that is uncommon with even relatively benign viruses.
 Remember, even though most people think of the “common cold” virus as a mild annoyance that they have to suffer through for a week or so once in a while, people do also die from that same virus.
 The “uncommon” cold, as it were.

-Most horses that get exposed to the EHV-1 virus DON’T get neurologic disease.
+Most horses that get exposed to the EHV-1 virus, no matter what strain, DON’T get neurologic disease.
 Take these stats, from California horses, as of May eq, 2011.
 In California, exposure to the “neuropathogenic” strain (the one that everyone is most concerned about) was confirmed in 20 horses.
 Of those:

 – 2 were euthanized